Sonalijoshithakar/My-Portfolio/README.md

 If you have a mound of data waiting to be deciphered or need some fresh eyes to find the hidden patterns, drop me a line at sonalijoshithakar@gmail.com.
 I'd love to explore how we can make your data work for you!

-Skills: Data Mining, ETL, Predictive Modeling, powerBI, advance Excel, power query, MySQl, Java, python, Statistics, mathematics ,business analysis
+Skills: Data Mining, ETL, Predictive Modeling, powerBI, advance Excel, power query, MySQl, Java, python, Statistics, mathematics ,business analysis, business requirement gathering.

 # Project -- 1